 - Curriculum vitae or resume,

-- Two recommendation letters and
+- One recommendation letter and

-- A cover letter describing the applicant’s programming interests and career goals
+- A cover letter describing the applicant’s programming interests and career goals (less than 800 words)

 Apply for an Internship